samjoubert7/player/Design.md

 Each browser instance opens its own Web Socket connection to the server and all communication takes place over it.

 # Web Socket Overview
-Before web sockets the browser always requested data from the server but the server had no way to communicate with the browser.
+Before web sockets were available the browser always requested data from the server but the server had no way to communicate with the browser.
 The browser can do long-polling but sometimes the application needs real 2-way data flow.

 A web socket is a TCP socket between browser and server which allows 2-way communication.
 The web socket functionality is supported natively by most browsers nowadays.
 Both server and browser quickly detect if the link is down.
 The browser can still use normal HTTP requests while the web socket is active.

 The browser is responsible for initiating the web socket connection.
 The web server maintains the set of web socket sessions and it needs to know which session to send data out on.

 A web socket can handle only 1 message at a time in each direction.
-The browser implementation is single-threaded but the server may well have multiple threads that can send messages on the same socket at the same time -- these must be co-ordinated so the messages are sent sequentially.
+The browser implementation is single-threaded but the server may have multiple threads that can send messages on the same socket at the same time -- these must be co-ordinated so the messages are sent sequentially.

 # Components